How a Toxic Upbringing Quietly Shaped My 14-Year Career

 Moments That Made Me Reflect

-Another incident which I remember is from a couple of years back.
-I was leading yet another project and there was an IT manager with whom I had to work on the project.
-The IT manager tried to communicate and make certain decisions which obviously did not sit well with me.
+Another incident I remember is from a couple of years back.
+I was leading yet another project, and there was an IT manager with whom I had to work on the project.
+The IT manager tried to communicate and make certain decisions, which were my responsibilities, and obviously did not sit well with me.
 This activity became so aggravated in my mind that I escalated this "issue" to his manager.
+I couldn't sleep because I feared losing control.
+I feared he would take over my project and make it his success story.
 My fear of confrontation stopped me from speaking with him directly on the matter.
-I could have also tried to see it as a helping hand to reduce burden from my plate.
+I could have seen it as a helping hand to reduce the burden on my plate.

-These incidents forced me to confront a difficult truth: I am repeating a behavioral pattern I am very familiar with.
+These incidents forced me to confront a difficult truth: I am repeating a behavioural pattern I am very familiar with.

 Looking back, these moments now feel less like isolated incidents and more like signals I had been avoiding.
 There is a bitter taste in my mouth.
 I could have done so many things differently.
-But how does one take the right path when all their life they have been conditioned to toxic traits from their family members or have been witnessing all the wrong behaviors which served as a model for their future behaviors?
-How does one untangle from it, unlearn it and move forward with a new start?
+But how does one take the right path when all their life they have been conditioned to toxic traits from their family members or have been witnessing all the wrong behaviours which served as a model for their future behaviours?
 Is it even possible?

-Yes, Sumi.
-It is possible.
-Whispered a voice in my head like a breeze.
-In my long & difficult journey towards rediscovering myself, I realized that it’s never too late to unlearn harmful patterns and build habits that lead to a more sustainable life and a healthier relationship with work.
+In my long & difficult journey towards rediscovering myself and rewiring the behavioural neural paths in my brain, I realised that it’s never too late to unlearn harmful patterns and build habits that lead to a more sustainable life and a healthier relationship with work.
 At the same time, staying out of old cycles often requires difficult, deliberate choices.

 Healing may be slow, but every insight that I gain gives me a chance to choose differently next time.